ecman/backthen/README.md

   .then(statFulfilled)
   .catch(statRejected)

-// Fulfillment receives array if callback
+// Receives array if callback
-// invokes with multiple params;
+// invoked with multiple params;
 // otherwise a single value
 function statFulfilled(stat) {
-  // handle the stat
+  // handle the fulfillment
 }

-//
 function statRejected(err) {
-  // handle the error
+  // handle the rejection
 }
 ```